-SECTION 114 VIOLATIONS
+VIOLATIONS

-- 114.1 Unlawful acts.
+114.1 Unlawful acts.
 It shall be unlawful for any person, firm or corporation to erect, construct, alter, extend, repair, move, remove, demolish or occupy any building, structure, system, site, or equipment regulated by this code, or any applicable law, ordinance, rule, or regulation; or cause same to be done, in conflict with or in violation of any of the provisions of this code or any applicable law, ordinance, rule, or regulation.
-Such violation shall be a misdemeanor and shall be subject to penalties as prescribed by law.
-Each day or portion thereof shall be considered a separate offense. - 114.2 Notice of violation.
-The building official is authorized to serve a notice of violation or stop work order on the person responsible for the erection, construction, alteration, extension, repair, moving, removal, demolition or occupancy of a building or structure in violation of the provisions of this code, or in violation of a permit or certificate issued under the provisions of this code.
-Such order shall direct the discontinuance of the unlawful action or condition and the abatement of the violation.
-(See also Section 115 of this code.) - 114.3 Prosecution of violation.
-If the notice of violation is not complied with promptly, the building official is authorized to request the legal counsel of the jurisdiction to institute the appropriate proceeding at law or in equity to restrain, correct or abate such violation, or to require the removal or termination of the unlawful occupancy of the building or structure in violation of the provisions of this code or any applicable law, ordinance, rule, or regulation, or of the order or direction made pursuant thereto. - 114.3.1 Nothing in this section shall prevent the County from imposing fines, liens, or seek injunctive relief, or exercising other enforcement powers as permitted by law. - 114.4 Violation penalties.
-Any person who violates a provision of this code or fails to comply with any of the requirements thereof or who erects, constructs, alters or repairs a building or structure in violation of the approved construction documents or directive of the building official, or of a permit or certificate issued under the provisions of this code, shall be subject to penalties as prescribed by law. - 114.4.1 Code enforcement and penalties of Chapter 162 Florida Statutes Part I shall be authorized if building work begins without payment of all required fees, and for the purposes of enforcing this code, building code enforcement officials licensed under Florida Statute 468 Part XII are deemed "Code Inspectors," as defined in Florida Statute 162.04.
+Pursuant to Section 125.69, Florida Statutes, Such violation of this code shall be a misdemeanor and shall be punishable by a fine not to exceed \$500 and/or by imprisonment in the county jail not to exceed 60 days, and may be subject to additional penalties as prescribed by law.
+Each day or portion thereof shall be considered a separate offense.

+- 114.2 Notice of violation.
+The building official is authorized to serve a notice of violation or order on the person responsible for the erection, construction, alteration, extension, repair, moving, removal, demolition or occupancy of a building or structure in violation of the provisions of this code, or in violation of a permit or certificate issued under the provisions of this code.
+Such order shall direct the discontinuance of the illegal action or condition and the abatement of the violation. - 114.3 Prosecution of violation.
+If the notice of violation is not complied with promptly, the building official is authorized to request the legal counsel of the jurisdiction to institute the appropriate proceeding at law or in equity to restrain, correct or abate such violation, or to require the removal or termination of the unlawful occupancy of the building or structure in violation of the provisions of this code or of the order or direction made pursuant thereto. - 114.3.1 Nothing in this section shall prevent the County from imposing fines, liens, or seek injunctive relief, or exercising other enforcement powers as permitted by law. - 114.4 Violation penalties.
+Any person who violates a provision of this code or fails to comply with any of the requirements thereof or who erects, constructs, alters or repairs a building or structure in violation of the approved construction documents or directive of the building official, or of a permit or certificate issued under the provisions of this code, shall be subject to penalties as prescribed by law. - 114.4.1 Code enforcement and penalties of Chapter 162 Florida Statutes Part I shall be authorized if building work begins without payment of all required fees, and for the purposes of enforcing this code, building code enforcement officials licensed under Florida Statute 468 Part XII are deemed "Code Inspectors," as defined in Florida Statute 162.04. - 114.4.2 Citations.
+The building official is authorized to issue citations for violations of this Code pursuant to 8.5 Article II County Code of Ordinances

-SECTION 115 STOP WORK ORDER
+STOP WORK ORDER